 I accept God as the creator and higher power who knows more than I do, and I also accept that if God loves me (and I know he does) that he will resolve this gay issue at some point in the future.
 But, the waiting part is hard.
 We're not all crazy, and we're not all sick.
 If we didn't think our spirituality is worth this wait, then we wouldn't be JWs in the first place.

 The ‘heteros’ in the congregation may appear to have it easier than we do but every last one of them is also struggling with something they'd rather not discuss in public.
-I know quite a few of them who continue to struggle with serious issues like really bad marriages, alcoholism, tobacco addiction, depression, etc. I was once befriended by the younger wife of an elder who confided to me that she is a lesbian.
-She was heavily medicated for depression, frustrated, and very unhappy.
+I know quite a few of them who continue to struggle with serious issues like really difficult marriages, alcoholism, tobacco addiction, depression, etc. I was once befriended by the younger wife of an elder who confided to me that she is a lesbian.
+She was on medication for depression, frustrated, and very unhappy.
 I no longer attend that congregation but I've kept her secret with me all this time.
 From my conversations with her, I could tell that she has a brilliant mind...a beautiful person, inside and out.
 But, she followed that three-step process so many of us do: get married...have kids...be miserable.
 I fail to see the logic of going through all these things just to impress other people.
 Aren't we better off staying single than to get into these fake "families"?
 Then again, I guess loneliness is a lot more difficult for some of us to handle than it is for others.

 Sometimes good friendships compensate for the loneliness, but only sometimes.
 At the present time, there's a very good-looking young brother at my kingdom hall who's very deep in the closet.
 I'm very deep in there myself, and we found each other out completely by accident.
 The situation is that we're both attracted to one another.
 We talked about that for a long time, and eventually decided that we would keep our friendship at the surface level and that we would not give ourselves the opportunity to be alone together in any private place.
 I could go on about how frustrating this experience has been, but then I'd only be telling all of you what you already know.